- Updated Apr 7, 2021 -

 Can I hike?
 If so, where?

-Yes, the beautiful outdoors can be enjoyed on acres of hiking trails at Lake Skinner or Santa Rosa Plateau.
-Lake Skinner requires a day pass and Santa Rosa Plateau is $4 per person entry.
-Portions of the Sylvan Meadows multi-use trails are currently open at Santa Rosa Plateau.
+Yes, the scenic outdoors can be enjoyed on acres of hiking trails at Lake Skinner, Vail Lake, or Santa Rosa Plateau.
+Lake Skinner and Vail Lake require a day pass.
+Santa Rose Plateau is $4 per person entry fee (cash only) to hike 7.5 miles of open trails.

 Are golf courses open?